-Minister allowed to solemnize Hindu marriages.
+Persons authorised by Director to solemnize Hindu marriages.

-- 45. This Part shall apply only to persons who profess the Hindu faith. - 46.
-(1) A marriage under this Part is may be officiated by a person authorised by the Director and in accordance with the Hindu religious rituals of a party to the marriage. - (2) A person authorised to officiate at a marriage under this Part shall record the details of a marriage under this part in the prescribed form and shall deliver the record to the Director for the registration of such a marriage.
+- 46.(1) A marriage under this Part is may be officiated by a person authorised by the Director and in accordance with the Hindu religious rituals of a party to the marriage. - (2) A person authorised to officiate at a marriage under this Part shall record the details of a marriage under this part in the prescribed form and shall deliver the record to the Director for the registration of such a marriage.